frandallfarmer/neohabitat/README.md

 - At the top of your VICE emulator, select "Settings"
 - Hover your mouse over "Joystick Settings" and then select "Joystick Settings..."
 (Windows) or "Joystick" (OS X)
 - A window should now popup saying "Joystick settings"
-- For "Joystick #1" select "Keyset A"
+- For "Joystick #1", select "Keyset A"
-- Then click "Configure Keyset A" and map the controls whatever you like
+- Click "Configure Keyset A" (Windows) or "Keyset" (OS X) and map the controls to whatever you like
-- If you are running into issues, head on over to the #troubleshooting channel [on our Slack](http://slack.neohabitat.org).
+- If you are running into issues, head on over to the #troubleshooting channel [on our Slack](http://slack.neohabitat.org)

 Help!
 -----